-Book Review: To Change the World: The Irony, Tragedy, and Possibility of Christianity in the Late Modern World - James Davidson Hunter (2010)
+Book Review: To Change the World - James Davidson Hunter (2010)

 In his book, Hunter gives Christians who want to change the world the bad news before the good.
 For Hunter, Christians (however well-intentioned) cannot change the world, and more to the point, shouldn’t seek to.
 Our notions of redeeming or reclaiming the culture, of advancing the Kingdom, are actually mistaken.
 How, then, are we to make sense of what it means to be Christian and engage meaningfully in politics and culture?